yangoliver/yangoliver.github.io/_posts/2015/2015-07-03-linux-crash-page-cache-debug.md

 got merged to crash upstream.
 Following description was copied from crash 7.1.2 [release notes](http://people.redhat.com/anderson/crash.changelog.html),

-	- Implementation of two new "files" command options.
-The "files -c" option is context-sensitive, similar to the the regular "files" command when used without an argument, but replaces the FILE and DENTRY columns with I_MAPPING and NRPAGES columns that reflect each open file's inode.i_mapping address_space structure address, and the address_space.nrpages count within it; this shows how many of each open file's pages are currently in the system's page cache.
-The "files -p <inode>" option takes the address of an inode, and dumps all of its pages that are currently in the system's page cache, borrowing the "kmem -p" page structure output.
+>- Implementation of two new "files" command options.
+The "files -c"
+>option is context-sensitive, similar to the the regular "files"
+>command when used without an argument, but replaces the FILE and
+>DENTRY columns with I_MAPPING and NRPAGES columns that reflect
+>each open file's inode.i_mapping address_space structure address,
+>and the address_space.nrpages count within it; this shows how
+>many of each open file's pages are currently in the system's
+>page cache.
+The "files -p <inode>" option takes the address
+>of an inode, and dumps all of its pages that are currently in the
+>system's page cache, borrowing the "kmem -p" page structure output.
-	(yangoliver AT gmail dot com)
+>(yangoliver AT gmail dot com)

 This patch supports dumping file page cache by extending two new options for files command: -c and -p.
 Below are the examples copied from "help files" output,